rdmorganiser/rdmorganiser.github.io/en/events/workshop022020.md

 The focus of the user meeting is the foundation of the RDMO community as an open source project.
 As a result of the last user meeting, further discussions and clarifications, the [RDMO Manifesto](https://rdmorganiser.github.io/docs/RDMO-Manifest-122019.pdf) has been created, which sets the framework for the continuation.

-The [registration for the meeting](https://meetings.aip.de/rdmo/meetings/RDMO-FOS/registration/) is open, as already announced in the monthly mail.

 A programme for the meeting will be published here in early January.
 Suggestions are welcome.

 We look forward to your participation.